Do I need a membrane for my dental implant bone graft?

 Sometimes the membrane on a socket graft will be removed after 3-6 weeks or may even fall out if it is a dPTFE style membrane.
 This is okay, generally.
 The purpose was to allow your gum to grow underneath it and cover over the bone graft as the membrane protects it.
 Once the membrane falls out or is removed from a socket bone graft, the bone still needs to heal for usually another 4-6 months before dental implant placement.

-Is it okay that my membrane showing??
 It depends!!
 If the intention of your membrane was to be exposed from the beginning, then it is okay that it is exposed right now.
 If it was the intention for your gum to remain covering over the membrane for 4 -9 months, then you are likely having a minor complication called a dehiscence where the gum becomes exposed and naturally exposes the membrane and bone graft.
+A membrane that is sticking out is not always a problem.
 The more critical the bone graft is, the more critical it is that the tissue remained closed and the membrane is not exposed at any time.
 Critical bone grafts would be onlay block bone graft, lateral window sinus bone grafts, nerve repositioning, and advanced guided bone regeneration (GBR).

 A standard socket bone graft (where an outer wall is not missing) would not be considered a critical bone graft; so leaving a membrane exposed is okay.
 If an outer wall is missing, this would be considered a critical size defect.